300 (film): Plot

-In 479 B.C., one year after the Battle of Thermopylae, Dilios, a hoplite in the Spartan army, begins his story by depicting the life of Leonidas I from childhood to kingship via Spartan doctrine.
-Dilios's story continues and a Persian herald arrives at the gates of Sparta demanding "earth and water" as a token of submission to King Xerxes—the Spartans reply by throwing the envoy and his escort down into a bottomless pit.
-Leonidas then visits the Ephors, proposing a strategy to drive back the numerically superior Persians through the Hot Gates.
-His plan involves building a wall in order to funnel the Persians into a narrow pass between the rocks and the sea: negating the Persian advantage in numbers, and giving the Greeks' heavy infantry the advantage over the vast waves of Persian light infantry.
-The Ephors consult the Oracle, who decrees that Sparta may not go to war during the Carneia.
-As Leonidas angrily departs, an agent from Xerxes appears, rewarding the Ephors for their covert support.
+Dilios, a hoplite in the Spartan army, narrates the story of a Spartan king named Leonidas I from childhood to kingship through the Spartan child-rearing system and the Battle of Thermopylae.

+A Persian herald arrives at Sparta demanding "earth and water" as a token of submission to King Xerxes.
+He urges Leonidas to submit and insults Queen Gorgo.
+In response, Leonidas and the Spartan soldiers throw the herald and his envoy into a bottomless pit.
+Leonidas then visits the Ephors, proposing a strategy to drive back the Persians through Thermopylae to funnel the Persians into a narrow pass, giving the Greeks' heavy infantry the advantage over the numerically superior Persian light infantry.
+The Ephors warn Leonidas that the Carneia is approaching and that Sparta should not wage war during that time.
+They consult the Oracle, who decrees that Sparta should honor the Carneia.
+As Leonidas angrily departs, an agent from Xerxes appears alongside a Spartan politician, Theron, rewarding the Ephors for their covert support.

-Although the Ephors have denied him permission to mobilize Sparta's army, Leonidas gathers three hundred of his best soldiers in the guise of his personal bodyguard.
-They are joined along the way by a force composed of a few thousand Arcadians and other Greeks.
-At Thermopylae, they construct the wall, using slain Persian scouts as mortar.
-Stelios, an elite Spartan soldier, orders an enraged Persian emissary to return to his lines and warn Xerxes, after cutting off his whipping arm.
+Although the Ephors have denied him permission to mobilize Sparta's army, Leonidas gathers 300 soldiers, many of with sons to carry on their name.
+Theron and the Council confront Leonidas about defying the Ephors by going to war.
+Leonidas denies going to war, yet they depart for the Hot Gates shortly.
+They are joined by a few thousand Arcadians and other Greeks led by Daxos.
+They reach Thermopylae, watching a storm sinking many Persian navy ships at the Aegean Sea.
+The Spartans then scout out a large Persian encampment and construct a wall, using slain Persian scouts as mortar.

 Meanwhile, Leonidas encounters Ephialtes, a deformed Spartan whose parents fled Sparta to spare him certain infanticide.
-Ephialtes asks to redeem his father's name by joining Leonidas' army, warning him of a secret path the Persians could use to outflank and surround the Spartans.
-Though sympathetic, Leonidas rejects him since his deformity physically prevents him from holding his shield high enough, potentially compromising the phalanx formation.
+Ephialtes asks to join Leonidas' army and warns him of a secret goat path the Persians could use to outflank and surround the Spartans.
+Although sympathetic, Leonidas rejects him since his deformity could compromise the phalanx formation.

 The battle begins soon after the Spartans' refusal to lay down their weapons.
-Using the Hot Gates to their advantage, as well as their superior fighting skills, the Spartans repel wave after wave of the advancing Persian army.
-Xerxes personally approaches Leonidas and offers him wealth and power in exchange for his submission.
-Leonidas declines and mocks the inferior quality of Xerxes' fanatical warriors.
-In response, Xerxes sends in his elite guard, the Immortals; the Spartans nonetheless defeat them with few losses, with slight help from the Arcadians.
+Because of the narrowed pathway, the Spartans repel many waves of the advancing Persian army, without losing a soldier.
+Xerxes personally approaches Leonidas and offers him immense wealth and power in exchange for his submission.
+Leonidas declines and mocks the inferior quality of Xerxes' warriors.
+Xerxes sends in his elite guard, the Immortals, accompanied by the monstrous Über Immortal, but the Greeks are once again victorious, with only a few Spartan casualties.